diegocr/CleanLinks/README.md

+##CleanLinks Mozilla Firefox Extension##

-**Mozilla Firefox Extension designed to convert "obfuscated" and/or nested links to genuine/normal plain clean links.**
+This Extension is designed to convert "obfuscated" and/or nested links to genuine/normal plain clean links.

 _Eg:_